Robert A. Heinlein: Sexuality and sexual politics

 Heinlein is a problematic case for feminists; on the one hand, his works often feature strong female characters and vigorous statements that women are equal to or even superior to men; but these characters and statements often reflect hopelessly stereotypical attitudes about typical female attributes.
 It is disconcerting, for example, that in Expanded Universe Heinlein calls for a society where all lawyers and politicians are women, essentially on the grounds that they possess a mysterious feminine practicality that men cannot duplicate.

+Farah Mendlesohn has claimed that most of the assertions that Heinlein is problematic for feminists have come from men.
+Mendlesohn and Jo Walton argue that Heinlein's stereotypes about women are often written to be undermined, as in 'Delilah and the Spacerigger' (1949), and abuse is depicted in order to be challenged, as in Podkayne of Mars (1963), Friday (1982) and To Sail Beyond the Sunset (1987).

+However, not all feminists agree that Heinlein should be celebrated uncritically.
+Writer M.G.
+Lord recounts her own ambivalence toward Heinlein, particularly with regard to his later novels.
+Science fiction author Pat Murphy has described herself as "outraged" by Heinlein.
+According to Murphy, Podkayne's protagonist must "alter her aspirations and accept a traditional woman's role."
+Nancy Kress asserts that Friday is dependent on "old stereotypes" about women and rape that she finds repulsive.

 In books written as early as 1956, Heinlein dealt with incest and the sexual nature of children.
 Many of his books including Time for the Stars, Glory Road, Time Enough for Love, and The Number of the Beast dealt explicitly or implicitly with incest, sexual feelings and relations between adults, children, or both.
 The treatment of these themes include the romantic relationship and eventual marriage of two characters in The Door into Summer who met when one was a 30-year-old engineer and the other was an 11-year-old girl, and who eventually married when time-travel rendered the girl an adult while the engineer aged minimally, or the more overt intra-familial incest in To Sail Beyond the Sunset and Time Enough for Love.
 Heinlein often posed situations where the nominal purpose of sexual taboos was irrelevant to a particular situation, due to future advances in technology.
 For example, in Time Enough for Love Heinlein describes a brother and sister (Joe and Llita) who were mirror twins, being complementary diploids with entirely disjoint genomes, and thus not at increased risk for unfavorable gene duplication due to consanguinity.
 In this instance, Llita and Joe were props used to explore the concept of incest, where the usual objection to incest—heightened risk of genetic defect in their children—was not a consideration.
 Peers such as L. Sprague de Camp and Damon Knight have commented critically on Heinlein's portrayal of incest and pedophilia in a lighthearted and even approving manner.
 Diane Parkin-Speer suggests that Heinlein's intent seems more to provoke the reader and to question sexual norms than to promote any particular sexual agenda.